 The proper termination for unshielded twisted pair network cable is 100 ohms.

 Netstat is a command-line utility program.
 It provides useful information about the current TCP/IP settings of a connection.

 56) What is the number of network IDs in a Class C network?

 For a Class C network, the number of usable Network ID bits is 21.
 The number of possible network IDs is 2 raised to 21 or 2,097,152.
 The number of host IDs per network ID is 2 raised to 8 minus 2, or 254.

 57) What happens when you use cables longer than the prescribed length?

 Cables that are too long would result in signal loss.
-This means that data transmission and reception would be affected, because the signal degrades over length.
+It means that data transmission and reception would be affected because the signal degrades over length.

 58) What common software problems can lead to network defects?